 Boaters can swim and snorkel at more than 30 reefs off the coast.
-Restaurants, museums, and parks that are located on the water’s edge are just some of the attractions that may be reached by boat in Jacksonville.
-The Museum of Science and History, and the Friendship Fountain are the most visited places in the city.
+Restaurants, museums and parks that are located on the water’s edge are just some of the attractions that may be reached by boat in Jacksonville.
+The Museum of Science and History and the Friendship Fountain are the most visited places in the city.

-Best Places to go for Boating in Jacksonville
+Best Places for Boating in Jacksonville

 St. Johns River

-Jacksonville’s St. Johns River is a popular boating destination because of its beautiful scenery, easily accessible marinas, and boating convenience.
+Jacksonville’s St. Johns River is a popular boating destination because of its beautiful scenery, easily accessible marinas and boating convenience.
 This is a great spot to go boating because of the abundant nature and wildlife that surround it.

-You can rent boats, and use other services at these marinas to make your time on the water more enjoyable and memorable.
+You can rent boats and use other services at these marinas to make your time on the water more enjoyable and memorable.

 Julington Creek